-- Make the sauce: Open the cans of tomatoes and set aside.
+- Make the sauce: Preheat oven to 350ºF.
+Open the cans of tomatoes and set aside.
 Put oil, garlic and red pepper flakes into a large, nonreactive pot.
 Turn the heat to medium.
 Keep watch.
 As soon as the garlic starts to sizzle, stir it around for 20-30 seconds, but don’t let it brown.
 Pour in the tomatoes and salt.
-Stir to combine.
 As soon as everything starts to bubble, turn the heat down to a simmer.
-Cook the sauce for 20 minutes, uncovered.
-If you like your sauce chunky, use the back of a wooden spook to break up the tomatoes.
+Cook sauce for 20 minutes, uncovered.
+If you like your sauce chunky, use the back of a wooden spoon to break up the tomatoes.
 If you like your sauce smooth, puree in a food processor or use an immersion blender to puree the sauce in the pot.
 Just before using, stir in slivered basil.

-- Pound the chicken While the sauce is simmering, pound the chicken breast halves by putting one half breast into a large ziplock baggie.
-Using a meat mallet or a heavy rolling pin, pound the breast gently and evenly12-20 times, starting at the middle and working towards the edges, until you get an even thickness of about 1/2 to1/4 inch.
+- Pound the chicken While the sauce is simmering, pound the chicken breast halves by putting one half breast into a large ziplock baggie, unsealed.
+Using a meat mallet or a heavy rolling pin, pound the breast gently and evenly, 12-20 times, starting at the middle and working towards the edges, until you get an even thickness of about 1/2 to1/4 inch.
 Repeat with the remaining chicken.